-The Tomingley Gold Project consists of four exploration licences cover an area totalling approximately270km2 and extend from north of Tomingley to near Parkes in the south.
+The Tomingley Gold Project consists of five exploration licences cover an area totalling approximately 270km2 and extend from north of Tomingley to near Parkes in the south.

 Current project status